ttechgirl/ttechgirl/README.md

 - 👋 Hi, I’m Mustapha Ayisat @ttechgirl
-- 👀 I’m interested in dotnet|c#|devops
+- 👀 I’m interested in adding more knowledge and providing software solutions
-- 🌱 I’m currently working with dotnet/c#
+- 🌱 I’m currently working with dotnet/c#/mvc razor/js
-- 💞️ I’m looking to collaborate on any project as a c#/dotnet developer
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me ... abiodunayisat2@gmail.com

 <!---